Change Management Glossary

 Training Needs Analysis (TNA): The process in which the organisation identifies the training and development needs of its employees so that they can do their job effectively.

 Training Plan: A detailed plan for how the organisation, groups and individuals will be trained and coached so they have the new skills and behaviours to perform the new way of working.
-It will include the training objectives, how and who will develop the content, selection process of who will be trained, when they will be trained, who will deliver the training, how the trainers will be trained, assessment criteria and coaching plans.
+It will include the training objectives, how and who will develop the content, the selection process of who will be trained, when they will be trained, who will deliver the training, how the trainers will be trained, assessment criteria and coaching plans.

-Transfer of Ownership: Prior to closing the change programme, the sponsor and change team should coordinate the controlled transfer ownership to operations and receive approval to formally close out the programme.
+Transfer of Ownership: Prior to closing the change programme, the sponsor and change team should coordinate the controlled transfer of ownership to operations and receive approval to formally close out the programme.

 Transformation: Fundamental changes that are significant and considered vital to the future success of the organisation.

 Transition State: The state between the current ‘a’ and future ‘B’ state.
 Transition state is the process of equipping the employees with skills and behaviours to adopt the new way of working so the organisation can achieve benefits realisation.

 Triple Constraint: The triple constraint is the combination of the three most significant restrictions on any change programme or project; scope, schedule and cost.

 Trusted Advisor: A trusted advisor is a practitioner who influence and help the organisation implement the change.
 The person will have credibility, reliability, intimacy and low self-orientation

 Value Statement: Describes the overall, top-level priorities for how an organisation chooses to conduct its activities and to be viewed by the public, for example, integrity, efficiency and reliability.